ACompleteNoobSmoke/ExamplePipe/README.md

 Postman: https://www.getpostman.com/downloads/
 ----------------------------------------------

 Postman is used for testing RESTful APIs.
-We'll use it to send HTTP requests to our APIs in order to testthat we get the correct HTTP responses, etc.
+We'll use it to send HTTP requests to our APIs in order to test that we get the correct HTTP responses, etc.

 Additional Resources
 ====================